-Some were alreday a bit older
+A few were alreday a bit older

 Jon Postel, the inventor of "dot com",

-a man from the the first flight to the moon (in the above picture)
+a man from the the first flight to the Moon (in the above picture)

 and a woman (also in the picture) that was very beautiful.

-She was much older we beleived and came to get internet lessons
+She was much older we beleived and came to get internet lessons.

 Other cafe visitors were very young and nobody knew who they were.

 Maybe the did not know it themselves ...